What is Science, Technology & Society?

 STS students work with faculty members trained in disciplines ranging from biology and mathematics to political economy and philosophy.
-Housed in Interdisciplinary Arts and Sciences, the major enables students to develop their skills in scientific and technological research along with their capacities for critical, creative, and ethical reflection.
+Housed in the School of Interdisciplinary Arts & Sciences, the major enables students to develop their skills in scientific and technological research along with their capacities for critical, creative, and ethical reflection.
 Students leave the program with the capacity to make informed decisions about the responsible use of science and technology -- as professionals and citizens.

 Graduating STS students are prepared for careers with a wide variety of for-profit, not-for-profit, and governmental organizations that analyze, produce, and use scientific and technical knowledge.
 These careers include planning and administration, public and investor relations, and advocacy and communications, among other areas.
 STS students also pursue graduate and professional education in such fields as law, education, policy studies, and media and cultural studies.
 For more information about career possibilities or pursuing graduate school please click here.

 STS Major Requirements